Helping people navigate the Social Security disability system

 "Qualified, Tested, and Working for You"

 Ms Campbell is an Accredited Disability Representative of the National Association of Disability Representatives (ADR).
 She is a Licensed Professional Counselor (LPC) in North Carolina.
 She’s a Board-Certified Art Therapist of the American Art Therapy Association (ATR-BC).
 She worked as a mental health therapist for ten years, and also worked in the Vocational Rehabilitation field.
-Ms. Campbell edits the Winston Salem Mayor’s Council for Persons with Disabilities newsletter.
-She serves on the Forsyth County Community Resource Connections Partnership Council FC-CRC.
+She serves on the Forsyth County Community Resource Connections Council FC-CRC.
+Campbell Disability Center is a Community Partner of The Adaptables, Center for Independent Living.

 Hiring a representative to help you with your disability claim is an important decision, and you should choose carefully.
 Ms Campbell works directly with her clients.
 You’ll always talk to her, not an assistant.
 She returns phone calls promptly and answers your questions completely.
 She spends time explaining what you need to know about your claim.
 She knows your disability claim is important, and treats it that way.
 She offers one day turn-around time on filing most appeals.
 If your appeal will take longer, she’ll tell you first the reason why.
 There’s no fee unless you win your claim.
 The fee is set and controlled by Social Security.
 There are no up-front costs.
 Any costs are kept to a minimum and discussed with you beforehand.
 There is no charge to discuss your case with Ms Campbell, and you don’t have to travel to an office just to sign paperwork.
 Call her to see if she might be the right professional claimant’s representative for you.

-“Just talking with Ms Campbell over the phone eliminated the stress associated with the seemingly impossible struggle to get disability benefits.
-I will be forever indebted to her for her kindness and commitment to helping those in need.
+“Just talking with Ms Campbell on the phone eliminated the stress associated with the seemingly impossible struggle to get disability benefits.
+I will be forever indebted for her kindness and commitment to helping those in need.
 She gave me hope.”

 —Luke Martin, King, NC